sawatzkylindsey/workbench/TermnetSearchTool.md

 ##### Phrases
 This document describes a Terment Search Tool which allows for phrasal searches.
-A first draft implementation needn't worry about allowing for phrase based searches, and may assume that only known terms are searchable.
+A first draft implementation need not worry about allowing for phrase based searches, and may assume that only known terms are searchable.
 At a later point we may describe how unknown-terms or phrases are mapped to known terms.

 ### History